The Essential Guide to Commercial Plumbing Valves

 Types of Lever Ball Valves

 Brymec supply multiple types of ball valves, with different connection types.
-This includes the threaded ball valves, which are connected to the pipework system by threading either directly onto the pipe, or through the use of a nipple.
-Brymec also supply a very high quality press-fit valve, to fit seamlessly onto copper press fit systems.
-Supplied with both red and blue handles, these can be used in multiple applications.
+This includes threaded connections for steel and compression connections for copper, which is supplied with both red and blue handles, and a yellow version for gas.
+Brymec also supply a very high quality press-fit valve, to fit seamlessly onto copper press fit systems, which can be used in multiple applications, and are also offered with red and blue handles.

 In addition to these ball valve types, Brymec supply many more ball valve types.
 Check these out on our website.